cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to compute hash2base(msg || I2OSP(0, 1)) and hash2base(msg || I2OSP(1, 1)).
-For long messages this is either inefficient (because it entails hashing msg twice) or requires non-black-box use of H. To sidestep both of these issues, hash2base takes a second optional argument, ctr, which is appended to m', i.e., m' = H(msg) || I2OSP(ctr, 1).
+For long messages this is either inefficient (because it entails hashing msg twice) or requires non-black-box use of H. To sidestep both of these issues, hash2base takes a second argument, ctr, which is appended to m', i.e., m' = H(msg) || I2OSP(ctr, 1).
 This allows implementors to share one computation of H(msg) between multiple invocations of hash2base with different ctr values.